of $50,000 goal

 Home coffee-making equipment has come a long way, but the typical French press is still assembled from plastic and delicate glass in an overseas factory.
 We want to improve your coffee making experience with quality and materials that you can relate to.
 That’s why we’re introducing the Portland Press:

-The Portland Press is a french press for a Mason jar, made in the state of Oregon, out of materials sourced in the USA.
+The Portland Press is a French press for a Mason jar, made in the state of Oregon, out of materials sourced in the USA.
 It’s a simple, clean, practical design made out of fundamental materials: glass, wool, steel, wood.
-Most importantly, the Mason jar is easy to replace if it breaks, and the rest of the Portland Press is backed with a lifetime warranty.
+Most importantly, the Mason jar is easy to replace if it breaks.

 Our favorite part about this project is telling the story behind the people who are making the parts.
 The Portland Press was designed by Bucket, but the components are made by a variety of people with different backgrounds.
 Some of the manufacturers who we’re working with include Custom Stamping & Manufacturing, Spooltown, Creekside Fiber Mill, Puddleduck Farm, B&L Wood Creations, Northwest Spring Manufacturing, Oregon Screw Machine Products, and Tualatin Valley Workshop.

 These felted wool cozies are 100% Oregon made.
 Thanks to Puddleduck Farm, Creekside Fiber Mill, and Spooltown for making this product a reality.
 Fits on all 12-oz regular-mouth quilted crystal jelly jars and comes with two jars to get you started.